South Carolina Nurse Aide Registry

 Certification by Reciprocity: Eligibility Route E4

-Out of state nurse aides who hold an active and in good standing certificate and have completed a 100-hour state-approved training program may qualify for certification by reciprocity.
+Out of state nurse aides who hold an active and in good standing certificate and have completed a 100-hour state-approved CNA program may qualify for certification by reciprocity.
 The online reciprocity application must be accompanied by either a diploma/certificate or letter on program/state letterhead that mentions the number of both classroom and clinical hours.